DanielHammerin/DanielHammerin.github.io/README.md

         "start": "sirv public --no-clear"
     }

+Don't forget to change your refrences in `./public/index.html` to relative paths.

 ## IMPORTANT

 The branch you create on your repository to hold your built project will ONLY contain what is in your `./public` directory and as such you should never checkout or make changes in it since it will be overwritten on your next run of the deploy script.